Welcome to today's edition of the Rush 24-7 podcast.

 This recovery is solid.

-And Carney's, oh no, no.
+And Carney's, oh, no, no.

 Utter irresponsibility from this administration.

-And here are a couple sound bites of this regime reacting to Paul Ryan's budget.
+And here are a couple soundbites of this regime reacting to Paul Ryan's budget.

-This is uh Gene Sperling.
+This is Gene Sperling.

 He's the National Economic Council director.

-And he was asked for his reaction to the Paul Ryan budget.
+He was on Scarborough's show today, and he was asked for his reaction to the Paul Ryan budget.

-It takes this basic Medicare guarantee and essentially creates a two-tier system in which people in health care plans have a fundamental economic incentive to try to siphon off the healthiest and youngest workers, thereby raising cost more for people who want to stay in Medicare.
+What I find most disturbing, it takes this basic Medicare guarantee and essentially creates a two-tier system in which people in health care plans have a fundamental economic incentive to try to siphon off the healthiest and youngest workers, thereby raising costs more for people who want to stay in Medicare.

 That drives more people out of Medicare, making the cost even higher for those who remain.